 Unlike the EU’s General Data Protection Regulation, the Colorado law does not spell out monetary penalties for noncompliance.
 Enforcement power lies with the Colorado Attorney General, as the law does not give consumers the right to sue in the event of a leak.

 The law went into effect in September 2018.
 It had been overhauled after pro-business advocates argued that some of the heightened requirements were already obligatory under federal law, and that the proposed requirement to notify the attorney general in case of a data breach within seven days, which was the original proposed time frame, was not sufficient to determine if misuse of data had occurred.
-The law also brings attention to the differences between jurisdictions concerning data privacy regulation, and it highlights the need for national data privacy legislation.
+The law also brings attention to the differences between jurisdictions concerning data privacy regulation, and it highlights the need for national data privacy legislation and computer support.